-- Store the medicine vials in their foil pouch at room temperature, away from heat or direct light.
+- Solution (for nebulizer): Store the medicine vials in their foil pouch at room temperature, away from heat and direct light.
 Open a vial only when you are ready to use the nebulizer.
-Once the foil pouch has been opened, the rest of the vials in the pouch should be used within 2 weeks.
-Do not use the medicine after the expiration date stamped on the product has passed.
+The rest of the vials in the pouch should be used within 2 weeks after the foil pouch has been opened.
+Do not use the medicine after the expiration date.

 Drugs and Foods to Avoid